biojava/biojava.github.io/_wikis/BioJava:Download_1.5.md

 This page offers downloads for the BioJava 1.5 release.
 BioJava 1.5 runs on Java 2 Standard Edition 1.4.2 (or later) platforms.

+A release candidate for the next verision of BioJava (1.6) is available from <BioJava:Download_1.6>.
+This is the first BioJava release running with Java 1.5 (or later).

 Complete Download
 -----------------